-- Uploading a video to YouTube depends on a number of factors, including upload speed, video format, quality and resolution
+- Uploading a video to YouTube depends on a number of factors, including connection speed, video format, quality and resolution

 - YouTube’s file size and duration limit is 256 GB or 12 hours

-- Depending on your video file size and internet speed, it could take anywhere from 40 seconds to 45 minutes or more
+- Depending on your video file size and internet speed, uploading a video could take anywhere from 40 seconds to 45 minutes or more

-The time it takes to upload a video to YouTube depends on several factors, including upload speed, video format, quality and resolution.
+The time it takes to upload a video to YouTube depends on several factors, including internet connection speed, video format, quality and resolution.
 This article goes into detail and how to optimize each stage.

-Processing refers to the work that takes place behind the scenes following a user upload and keeps YouTube’s platform from imploding under the sheer volume of uploads and streams by standardizing them.
+Processing refers to the work that takes place behind the scenes following a user upload.
+This keeps YouTube’s platform from imploding under the sheer volume of uploads and streams by standardizing them.

 How does processing work?